ros-industrial/ros_industrial_cmake_boilerplate/README.rst

 Generate CMake Config Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Performs multiple operation so other packages may find a package and package components The defualt export name is ${PROJECT_NAME} but it can be overriden by providing EXPORT_NAME
+Performs multiple operation so other packages may find a package and package components The default export name is ${PROJECT_NAME} but it can be overriden by providing EXPORT_NAME

 * Options:
    * EXPORT    - indicate if trargets should be exported